Skip navigation

 Script Your Success with Regent’s Screenwriting Degree Program

 Are you ready to master the art of storytelling?
 The Master of Fine Arts (MFA) in Screenwriting is a terminal degree program for professional writers.
-You will develop the scriptwriter in you as you hone your craft for film, television and stage.
-You’ll also learn to create important and effective narratives in multiple genres and styles through a range of media productions.
+You can develop the scriptwriter in you as you hone your craft for film, television and stage.
+You can also learn to create important and effective narratives in multiple genres and styles through a range of media productions.

 On Campus, Online